nualagr/dargan-health-foods/TESTING.md

 <br>

 The order numbers on each row have been rendered in the same blue hue as other text links within the site.
-This alerts the user to the fact that these numbers operate a links.
+This alerts the user to the fact that these numbers operate as links.
 By clicking on them, the user is brought to the 'Order Confirmation' page for that order.

 ![alt text](documentation/readme-images/tested-user-stories-screenshots/screenshot-past-order-confirmation-toast-mobile-device.png "Screenshot of the Past Order Confirmation toast on a mobile device.")